 TRANSCRIPTION: The enzyme-mediated process of transcribing the information in a DNA strand into a complementary RNA strand.

-TRANSGENIC PLANT: A plant containing DNA inserted by some form of genetic engineer, usually by a transformation event in culture followed by regeneration and recovery of a plant.
+TRANSGENIC PLANT: A plant containing DNA inserted by some method of genetic engineering, such as CRISPR.

 TRUE-TO-TYPE: Individuals having essentially the same phenotype as the donor plant, cultivar or clone.

 TRUNCATION SELECTION: All members of a candidate population equal to or greater than some minimum value in a trait or index are selected, and no members below that value are included in the selected set.
 For example, selecting all trees in a breeding population above a certain height.V

 VALUE TRAITS: The characteristics that are important contributors to the value of a genetic improvement program.